This summer marks the 25th anniversary of the Imagination Station, the beautiful playground on the banks of the Mill Pond in downtown Brighton.

 There were moms who have kids in school, kids who will no doubt get plenty of use out of the Imagination Station.
 There were grandfathers who still consider themselves to be pretty handy with a drill or saw and proved it.
 There were businessmen and businesswomen from Brighton who don’t have any kids, but who just wanted to be part of the fun.

-There were over 1,300 people who spent the week swinging hammers, pouring dirt, drilling holes, serving food, watching kids, and doing everything else that needed doing.
+There were over 1,300 people who spent the week swinging hammers, pouring dirt, drilling holes, using dewatering pumps or other industrial pumps, serving food, watching kids, and doing everything else that needed doing.
 All so that Brighton’s kids could have the nicest playground I’ve ever seen.

 This whole thing was simply an incredible process from start to finish.
 And I’ve never been more proud of this community than I was this past week.
 Many of you probably feel the same way.